LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 ### Sanitization (Alter)

-- Definition: The process of ensuring that data conforms to the requirements of the subsystem to which it is passed.
+- Definition: The process of ensuring that data conforms to the requirements of the subsystem that uses it.

 When data has to transfer between systems or trust boundaries the interpretation of data can change.
 This is why SQL injections happen because the database interprets the data differently than the app.